tomsWebConsulting/twcsl/README.md

     * Default is the first form on the page.
     * Returns jQuery object or undefined for no form.

+* getPageSectionNth

+  * getPageSectionNth ( [nth section on page] )

+    * Default is the first section on the page.
+    * Returns jQuery object or undefined for no page section.

 * getUrlParser

   * getUrlParser ( url )